temidayo-emmanuel/temidayo-emmanuel/README.md

 ## 🚀 About Me

-👋 Hi there!
-I'm **Temidayo Emmanuel**, a passionate **Software Developer** who loves building intelligent and scalable web applications that solve real-world problems.
+👋 I'm a passionate **Software Developer** who loves building intelligent and scalable web applications that solve real-world problems.

 💡 I’m deeply interested in creating clean, efficient, and user-friendly solutions using modern technologies.
 I focus on writing maintainable code and crafting products that deliver seamless user experiences.